-International Covenant on Economic, Social, and Cultural Rights International Covenant on Leononne, Social, and Cultural Rights International Convention on the Protection of the Rights of All Migrant Workers and Members of Their Families Universal Deplemention of Ulymon Diskte Internity on d Universal Declaration of Human Rights Integrity and security of African Charter on Human and Peoples' Rights person.
-American Declaration of the Rights and Duties of Man Convention on the Elimination of Discrimination Against Women Convention on the Rights of Persons with Disabilities Declaration on the Rights of Indigenous Peoples International Convention on the Elimination of All Forms of Racial Discrimination International Convention on the Protection of the Rights of All Migrant Workers and Members of Their Families International Covenant on Civil and Political Rights International Covenant on Economic, Social, and Cultural Rights Universal Declaration of Human Rights Privacy Convention on the Rights of Persons with Disabilities International Covenant on Civil and Political Rights Equality, African Charter on Human and Peoples' Rights including before the law, without discrimination American Declaration of the Rights and Duties of Man based on race, color, sex, Convention on the Elimination of Discrimination Against Women language, religion, opinion, Convention on the Rights of Persons with Disabilities national or social origin, property, Declaration on the Rights of Indigenous Peoples birth, political status, jurisdictional International Convention on the Elimination of All Forms of Racial Discrimination status, or status of home country or territory.
-International Convention on the Protection of the Rights of All Migrant Workers and Members of Their Families
+International Covenant on Economic, Social, and Cultural Rights International Convention on the Protection of the Rights of All Migrant Workers and Members of Their Families Universal Declaration of Human Rights Integrity and African Charter on Human and Peoples' Rights security of person.
+American Declaration of the Rights and Duties of Man Convention on the Elimination of Discrimination Against Women Convention on the Rights of Persons with Disabilities Declaration on the Dights of Indigenous Decades Declaration on the Rights of Indigenous Peoples International Convention on the Elimination of All Forms of Racial Discrimination International Convention on the Protection of the Rights of All Migrant Workers and Members of Their Families International Covenant on Civil and Political Rights Intermetional Coverant on Fearmania Social and Cultural Dights International Covenant on Economic, Social, and Cultural Rights Universal Declaration of Human Rights Privacy Convention on the Rights of Persons with Disabilities Section 1.1.
+Secti International Covenant on Civil and Political Rights Equality, African Charter on Human and Peoples' Rights including before the law, without American Declaration of the Rights and Duties of Man discrimination based on race, Convention on the Elimination of Discrimination Against Women color, sex, language, Convention on the Rights of Persons with Disabilities religion, opinion, Convention on the Rights of Fersons with Disabilities national or social Declaration on the Rights of Indigenous Peoples origin, property, 2 commend on the region of margeness i copies birth, political International Convention on the Elimination of All Forms of Racial status, Discrimination jurisdictional status, or status International Convention on the Protection of the Rights of All Migrant Workers of home country and Members of Their Families or territory.

-International Covenant on Civil and Political Rights international Covenant on Civil and Fondour (Agits International Covenant on Economic, Social, and Cultural Rights Universal Declaration of Human Rights Protection from International Convention on the Elimination of All Forms of Racial advocacy of Discrimination hatred to incite discrimination, International Covenant on Civil and Political Rights hostility, or violence.
-International Covenant on Economic, Social, and Cultural Rights Legal protection International Convention on the Elimination of All Forms of Racial against and Discrimination remedies for racial discrimination.
-Freedom of African Charter on Human and Peoples' Rights information and investigation.
+International Covenant on Civil and Political Rights International Covenant on Economic, Social, and Cultural Rights Universal Declaration of Human Rights Protection from International Convention on the Elimination of All Forms of Racial advocacy of hatred to incite Discrimination discrimination, hostility, or International Covenant on Civil and Political Rights violence.
+International Covenant on Economic, Social, and Cultural Rights Legal protection against and remedies for racial discrimination.
+International Convention on the Elimination of All Forms of Racial Discrimination Freedom of African Charter on Human and Peoples' Rights information and investigation.
 American Declaration of the Rights and Duties of Man Convention on the Rights of Persons with Disabilities International Covenant on Civil and Political Rights International Covenant on Economic, Social, and Cultural Rights International Convention on the Protection of the Rights of All Migrant Workers and Members of Their Families Universal Declaration of Human Rights Freedom of African Charter on Human and Peoples' Rights thought and opinion.
-American Declaration of the Rights and Duties of Man Convention on the Elimination of Discrimination Against Women Convention on the Rights of the Child Convention on the Rights of Persons with Disabilities International Convention on the Elimination of All Forms of Racial Discrimination 4
+American Declaration of the Rights and Duties of Man Convention on the Elimination of Discrimination Against Women Convention on the Rights of the Child Convention on the Rights of Persons with Disabilities International Convention on the Elimination of All Forms of Racial Discrimination L ↓